BrianJayD/CarSpot/README.md

 ##### By Brian Domingo

 **Features include:**
-- Build in UIKit
+- Built in UIKit
 ___
 ### Profile Page
 ##### By Brian Domingo

 **Features include:**
-- Build in SwiftUI
+- Built in SwiftUI
 ___
 ### Purchase Ticket Page
 **_By Daryl Dyck_**

 **Features include:**
-- Build in SwiftUI
+- Built in SwiftUI
 - Map (SwiftUI 2.0) with current location annotation
 - Forward Geocoding (Fetching location from street address)
 - All user data retrieved from CoreData